rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 The core test areas for load testing depend on the type of application being hosted by the database:

--	For an E-Business Suite (EBS) database the month-end period is a major event, you can include this activity during simulation load.
+-	For an E-Business Suite (EBS) database, the month-end period is a major event that you can include during simulation load.
--	For an EBS Environment with manufacturing, the ASCP plan run is a major event, which needs to be tested.
+-	For an EBS environment with manufacturing, the Advanced Supply Chain Planning (ASCP) plan run is a major event, which you need to test.
--	The payroll run of an application can be simulated if it is being used in an HR module.
+-	You can simulate the payroll run of an application if it is being used in an Human Resources (HR) module.
--	In the case of a core banking database, End of Day (EOD) processing can be simulated to account for most of the load.
+-	In the case of a core banking database, you can simulate the End of Day (EOD) processing to account for most of the load.

 All of the preceding cases are more like batch processing scenarios.
 Along with these cases, you should also include transaction processing windows when more